-EMERGENCY OVERVIEW: Product Description: This product is a dark brown ointment with a malt odor.
-Health Hazards: The chief health hazard associated with exposure during normal use and handling is the potential for mild irritation of contaminated skin.
+EMERGENCY OVERVIEW: Product Description: This product is a white ointment with a petroleum jelly odor.
+Health Hazards: The chief health hazard associated with exposure during normal use and handling is the potential for irritation of contaminated skin.
+Individuals who have had allergic reactions to products containing the active ingredient.
+Gentamicin Sulfate, Aminoglycosides, or any other components of this product may experience allergic reactions to this product.
 Flammability Hazards: This product is combustible.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides).
+When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides, nitrogen oxides, and sulfur oxides).
 Reactivity Hazards: This product is not reactive.
 Environmental Hazards: This product has not been tested for environmental effects.
 Emergency Considerations: Emergency responders should wear appropriate protection for situation to which they respond.